-- Numerous instances where the workers are lacking in basic knowledge about preventive controls. - Numerous instances where the workers are not able to explain correctly, details about the preventive controls they are monitoring e.g. what to do if the critical limits are exceeded.
+- Numerous instances where the CCP operators are lacking in basic knowledge about HACCP principles. - Numerous instances where the CCP operators are not able explain correctly, details about the CCP's they are monitoring e.g. what to do if the critical control limits are exceeded.

-• Systematic failure of the interviewed worker to show basic knowledge about preventive controls.

-Systematic failure of the interviewed workers to be able to explain correctly, details about the preventive controls they are monitoring e.g. what to do if the critical limits are exceeded.
+- Systematic failure of the interviewed CCP operator to show basic knowledge about HACCP principle. - Systematic failure of the interviewed CCP operators to be able to explain correctly, details about the CCP's they are monitoring e.g. what to do if the critical control limits are exceeded.

-7.03.04: Are preventive control associated records signed off (or initialed) by the workers who are carrying out and recording the preventive control activities?
+6.03.04: Are CCP monitoring records signed off (or initialed) by the operator(s) who are carrying out and recording the CCP check?

-Total compliance (15 points): All preventive control monitoring records and documents should be legibly signed off by the person(s) doing the monitoring.
+Total compliance (15 points): All CCP monitoring records and documents should be legibly signed off by the person(s) doing the monitoring.
 Full signatures (with printed name if signature is not legible), initials and electronic signatures are acceptable.
 If initials are used, care should be taken to ensure that there is no confusion between two individuals who have the same initials e.g. by using middle initials as well.

-Single/isolated instance(s) of preventive control record(s) not signed off by operator(s).
+• Single/isolated instance(s) of CCP record(s) not signed off by operator(s).

-Numerous instances of preventive control record(s) not signed off by operator(s).
+• Numerous instances of CCP record(s) not signed off by operator(s).